Garrigus/tutorial-forking-pullreq/Assignment_file_HydraNotes.md

 ## Chapter 6: "The Outcasts of the Nations of the Earth"
 1. Chapter Thesis: There was a conspiracy that involved the proletariat of the entire Atlantic, and it erupted in the 1741 New York rebellion.
 2. p.
 183, the "Gangs of New York" organize into a paramilitary operation, with multiple captains reporting to the same commanders.
 3. p.
-184-186, West Africans, paricularly Gold Coast Africans, were committed members of the plot, organized into their own groups with their own leaders.
+184-186, West Africans, particularly Gold Coast Africans, were committed members of the plot, organized into their own groups with their own leaders.
 4. p.
 186-188, Irish involvement (around 30-35 men) in the conspiracy reflects their troubled economic and political troubles with the English.
 5. p.
 188-190, Cuban "negroes and mulattoes," captured as a prize and treated as slaves, were particularly aggrieved because they were free Spanish subjects.
 [New York Conspiracy of 1741](https://en.wikipedia.org/wiki/New_York_Conspiracy_of_1741)